 In collaboration with the Jesuits USA East Vocations Office, the St. Ignatius Catholic Community actively promotes religious vocations in general and vocations to the Society of Jesus in particular.
 Prayers for vocations are a regular part of the Sunday liturgy.
 In June 2025, the community was rededicated to the Sacred Heart of Jesus – a devotion with deep historical and spiritual significance for the Society of Jesus.
 Intercessions will seek to promote religious vocations.
 St Ignatius’ videographers are interviewing its priests, sisters, and deacons to learn how they discerned their call to religious life and the greatest gift of that life.
-In November 2025, St. Ignatius’ Parish Religious Education Program (PREP) will include attention to religious vocations and will host a visit by a Jesuit.
-On the first Sunday of each month beginning in November 2025, St. Ignatius will also commission a PREP family to pray for vocations through the “Pass the Vocations Chalice” effort.
+St. Ignatius' Parish Religious Education Program (PREP) includes attention to religious vocations and hosts visits by Jesuit scholastics.
+On the first Sunday of each month, St. Ignatius also commissions a PREP family to pray for vocations through the "Pass the Vocations Chalice" effort.

 For nearly 500 years, the Jesuits have been forming Catholic priests and brothers for leadership in education and service.
 Since 2021, a new model for a key part of that process has taken shape in a modest brick building in the Bronx.